 \subsubsection{Effects of directional certainty $\alpha$}

-The angle $\alpha$ controls the shape of the polytope desired action space.
-We tested its effect in the Square task, with results reported in Fig. \ref{fig:Fig10_effects_of_alpha}.
-For accurate feedback cases, the success rate decreases when $\alpha$ is larger than $120^\circ$.
-This occurs because increasing $\alpha$ expands the desired action space to include more undesired actions, thereby providing less useful information for updating the EBM.
-For direction noise (noise angle $\beta=45^{\circ}$), the success rate decreases for $\alpha < 2 \beta = 90^\circ$.
-This is because for any given feedback with $\alpha < 2 \beta$, the desired action space fails to include the optimal action, so the condition (A3) (Section~\ref{sec:overall_desiredA_space}) may not hold, leading to misleading updates.
+The angle $\alpha$ controls the shape of the polytope desired action set.
+We evaluate its effect in the Square task, with results reported in Fig. \ref{fig:Fig10_effects_of_alpha}.
+For accurate feedback, the success rate decreases when $\alpha$ exceeds $120^\circ$.
+This occurs because increasing $\alpha$ expands the desired action set to include more undesired actions, thereby providing less useful information for updating the policy.
+For direction noise (noise angle $\beta=45^{\circ}$), the success rate decreases when $\alpha < 2 \beta = 90^\circ$.
+This is because when $\alpha < 2\beta$, direction noise can cause the polytope desired set to miss the optimal action, so the condition (A3) (Section~\ref{sec:overall_desiredA_space}) may not hold, leading to misleading updates.
 Overall, CLIC performs well in a broad intermediate range of $\alpha$ that balances two effects: keeping the set informative while maintaining coverage of optimal actions under feedback noise.